Tim-yufeng/Obsidian-Vault/大二秋/TA/RC 2 (Chapter4).md

  And in VSEPR, multiple bonds have no difference with the single bond.
  And here, be careful with the difference with the molecular shape and VSEPR electron arrangement. ^^^ So you need to be careful with what the question ask you.
 ^^^
-Neext concept is generic formula, this is quite easy.
+Next concept is generic formula, this is quite easy.
 It's just a notation of electron arrangement of a molecule. ^^^

 This table is very important, I think you'd better copy that in your cheating paper.